MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Start preparing your [browser game][browser-game] and code_intensive
 * Lectures begin this afternoon.
 See the a/A Lectures and Events shared calendar for exact times.

+NY:
+* Get to the office between 10:30 and 11am from today on.
+We will be taking roll.
+If you will be absent or late for any reason, email your career coach to let them know.
+* Join the #hunters channel in Slack.
+Alumni post job openings and networking opportunities there.
+  * Press CMD+K and typing "hunters" on Slack
+  * Or use this link: https://app-academy.slack.com/messages/hunters
+* Begin the [pairboarding curriculum][pair-boarding-curriculum].
+  * Do pairboarding every weekday at 11am until you are employed.
+* Prepare your [resume][resume] and [cover letter][cover-letter]

 [pair-boarding-curriculum]: ./interview-prep/pairboarding/index.md#index
 [job-app-materials-reviews]: ./self-presentation/job_app_materials_reviews.md

 ## W10D3
-NY only:
-* Send your reviewers the links to your Job App Materials before you start pairboarding at 11am.

-SF only:
+SF:
+* Keep working on application materials and JS games.
-* This is your one full day to work on your application materails.
+* This is your one full day to work on your application materials.
 Put it to use.
 * Begin [job app materials reviews][job-app-materials-reviews]
   * Do this everyday for the rest of the week.
 Ask your reviewees for the links as soon as assignments are sent by email.
   * Finish all reviews by 3pm, so reviewees have time to ask you any follow-up questions after the review.

-SF & NY:
-* Keep working on application materials and JS games.
 * Build your list of companies you'll apply to
   * Add 15 companies to [Jobberwocky][jobberwocky] per day until you find a job
   * Edit the status to "Will Apply" until you send your application